Simenf05/brain/1 - Main notes/Reliable data transfer.md

 - Selective repeat

 ### Go-Back-N
 The first option is to use a method called go-back-n.
 In this model the sender has a window of up to N transmitted but unACKed packet.
+When the sender does not receive a ACK and the timer runs out, the sender will start sending from the packet that was not ACKed.
+This way it can assure that all the packets will be sent properly.
 ### Selective repeat
+Selective repeat is similar to go-back-n, but the receiver will buffer all the packets that it receives out of order.
+This way they dont need to be sent multiple times.
+The buffered packets will still be ACKed, but the sender will have a timeout on the missing ACK.
+When this timeout triggers for the sender it will resend the missing packet.
+When the receiver receives the missing packet it will deliver that and all the following packet.